lorforlinux/docs.beagleboard.io/boards/pocketbeagle2/03-design-and-specifications.rst

    - **Serial Debug Port**: Compatible with the Raspberry Pi Debug Probe for UART communication.
    - **JTAG**: For in-depth debugging and programming.

-This comprehensive block diagram is essential for understanding the intricate design and functionality of the PocketBeagle2, providing a visual representation of how each component interacts within the system.
+This comprehensive block diagram is essential for understanding the intricate design and functionality of PocketBeagle 2, providing a visual representation of how each component interacts within the system.

 .. figure:: images/hardware-design/block-diagram.png
    :width: 900px